‘Days Of Our Lives’ Spoilers: Stefano’s Old Link Goes Missing

-Days of Our Lives spoilers are here and in a turn of events, someone who was once close to Stefano goes missing.
-Days of Our Lives fans will remember that a certain character wanted to put themselves in harms way in order to catch him during a rendezvous in Prague.
+Days of Our Lives spoilers are here, and in a turn of events, someone who was once close to Stefano goes missing.
+Days of Our Lives fans will remember that a certain character wanted to put themselves in harm’s way in order to catch him during a rendezvous in Prague.

-As Days of Our Lives viewers know the villain is currently hiding out in Prague.
+As Days of Our Lives viewers know, the villain is currently hiding out in Prague.
 It was once believed that Stefano was dead.
-Then, the Days group found out that he was still alive and escaped death once again and that Hope wasn’t guilty of murdering him.
-So a handful of his enemies banded together to take him down when he least expect it, except that now one of those characters might be in danger.
+Then, the Days group found out that he was still alive and escaped death once again, and Hope wasn’t guilty of murdering him.
+So, a handful of his enemies banded together to take him down when he least expected it, except that now, one of those characters might be in danger.

-Days of Our Lives spoilers state that it’s Marlena who goes missing and it’s suspected that Stefano has something to do with it.
+Days of Our Lives spoilers state that it’s Marlena who goes missing, and it’s suspected that Stefano has something to do with it.
 According to an article by Christian Post, Rafe and company are interested in trapping Stefano at the masquerade ball after they score tickets to the event for the elite crowd.
 The plan was hatched that Marlena would be used as bait to lure him to the group.

 In the latest #DAYS, Rafe, Marlena, Steve and Kayla discuss strategy for capturing Stefano. https://t.co/xWEunwxeNk pic.twitter.com/0a6nY3vnCz